ResearchComputing/Documentation/docs/cloud/Cloud Provider Research Credits/Google Cloud research credits.md

 ### How do I apply to the GCP research credits program?

-Academic researchers can apply using our <a href="https://edu.google.com/programs/credits/research/?modal_active=none" target="_blank">online application form.</a>
+Academic researchers can apply using Google's <a href="https://edu.google.com/programs/credits/research/?modal_active=none" target="_blank">online application form.</a>

 ### Is there a deadline to apply?

-We accept applications on an ongoing basis.
+Google accepts applications on an ongoing basis.

 ### What information do I need to submit before I apply?

 You will need to submit a research proposal outlining how you plan to use Google Cloud credits.
-You will also need to submit an estimate on expected costs using our pricing calculator.
+You will also need to submit an estimate on expected costs using GCP pricing calculator.
 Finally, please make sure that you create a Google Cloud billing account before you apply to the program.
 For more information, check out  <a href="https://cloudonair.withgoogle.com/events/virtual_faculty_summit_2020/watch?talk=track1_session8_kickstart_your_research_with_gc_credits" target="_blank">this video.</a>

 ### How long will it take for my application to be reviewed and approved?

-In general, we review and make decisions on applications within 4-6 weeks.
-You may be contacted by our team to discuss your application further if necessary.
+In general, Google reviews and make decisions on applications within 4-6 weeks.
+You may be contacted by GCP team to discuss your application further if necessary.
 Please indicate any urgent requests or timelines within your application proposal.

 ### Can multiple individuals from the same research proposal apply?